Christoph16478/iq/iq_java.md

 ----

 **Although inheritance is a popular OOPs concept, it is less advantageous than composition?
-Explain.**
+Explain?**

 A class's testability is improved through composition over inheritance.
 If a class is comprised of another class, it is simple to create a mock object to simulate the combined class for testing purposes.
 This privilege is not